BACK TO INDEX

 For distributed systems with a cyclic interconnection structure, a global stability result is shown to hold if the secant criterion is satisfied.

 5. M. Arcak and E.D.
 Sontag.
 Connections between diagonal stability and the secant condition for cyclic systems.
 In Proc.
 American Control Conference, Minneapolis, June 2006, pages 1493-1498, 2006.
-Keyword(s): systems biology, biochemical networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.
+Keyword(s): systems biology, reaction networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.

 6. E.D.
 Sontag.
 A notion of passivity gain and a generalization of the `secant condition' for stability.
 In Proc.
 IEEE Conf.
 Decision and Control, Seville, Dec.
 2005, IEEE Publications, pages 5645-5649, 2005.
 Keyword(s): nonlinear stability, dynamical systems.